 - (i) The Securities Act (Ontario) states that when ordered to do so by the responsible Minister, the OSC shall remit to the Province of Ontario such surplus funds as determined by the Minister.
 In light of the fee model as described in Note 14 and the OSC's practice of setting fees periodically, the OSC is not required to make remittances of its surplus to the Consolidated Revenue Fund.
-Surpluses retained by the OSC are subject to appropriate terms and conditions to be agreed with the Ministry. - (ii) Costs of non-pension benefits for eligible pensioners are paid by the Government of Ontario and are not included in the Statement of comprehensive income.
+Surpluses retained by the OSC are subject to appropriate terms and conditions to be agreed with the Ministry. - (ii) Costs of non-pension benefits for eligible pensioners are paid by the Government of Ontario and are not included in the Statement of comprehensive income. - (iii) Certain payments to harmed investors from the Funds held pursuant to designated settlements and orders are made through the Civil Remedies for Illicit Activities Office (CRIA).
+Payments are made to CRIA from the OSC pursuant to forfeiture orders obtained by CRIA under the Civil Remedies Act.
+CRIA is an office of the Ministry of the Attorney General of Ontario.

-(d) Compensation to key management personnel
+(c) Compensation to key management personnel